BoxResin/MarkdownViewSupport/README.md

 This is a lightweight support library for [`MarkdownView`](https://github.com/falnatsheh/MarkdownView). `MarkdownView` is a Markdown renderer for Android.
 It has backward compatibility with API 7 and higher.
 For more information, see the [original project](https://github.com/falnatsheh/MarkdownView).

-**NOTE**: Some unimportant features of `MarkdownView` are removed in order to make the library lighter.
+**NOTE**: Some unimportant features of `MarkdownView` have been removed in order to make the library lighter.

 ## Getting started